dmnks/rpm/tests/README.md

-The test-suite consists of a number of small shell scripts (*tests*) written in GNU Autotest that perform some kind of operation using `rpm(8)` (or one of the included binaries) within a shared Podman or Docker container and then compare the standard (error) output with the one expected, producing a failure if they don't match.
+The test-suite consists of a number of small shell scripts (*tests*) written in GNU Autotest that perform some kind of operation using `rpm(8)` (or one of the included binaries) in a container and then compare the output and error code with the expected values.

-The image
+### Optimizations

-### Container image (WIP)
+Since the test-suite consists of hundreds of tests and is meant to be executed repeatedly during development, it's optimized for speed.
+Each test runs in a lightweight Bubblewrap container on top of an OverlayFS snapshot created from the shared OS filesystem tree.

-1. **Native** - Exercises the local build of RPM against a minimal image of the Linux distribution running on the host.
-Currently, only Fedora Linux is supported.
-This mode is optimized for local RPM development and requires Podman.
+There are two kinds of snapshots:

-1. **Standalone** - Exercises a custom, fresh build of RPM (including cmake configuration) against a Fedora-based image.
-This mode is optimized for portability (CI environment) and works with both Podman and Docker.
+1. **Immutable** - This is a read-only snapshot created (and destroyed) once per test-suite run and is shared among all the tests that don't need write access to the root filesystem (e.g. those testing `rpm --eval`).

-The mode is selected automatically during cmake configuration based on the host distribution and the container engine installed, with native mode being preferred whenever possible, and is reported in the cmake output as follows:
+2. **Mutable** - This is writable a snapshot created (and destroyed) once per each test that needs write access to the root filesystem (e.g. those testing `rpm --install` or `rpm --erase`).

-    -- Using mktree backend: oci (native: <yes|no>)
+Snapshots allow the tests to run in parallel and ensure that each one operates on a pristine filesystem, without the risk of interfering with any other test.

-### Test isolation
+As a further optimization, the test-suite process assumes its root directory is set to the immutable snapshot, which serves two purposes:

-There are two categories of tests:
+1. Only one container is needed for all the read-only tests

-1. **Immutable** - These tests typically perform a read-only operation that doesn't involve writing to the root filesystem (with the exception of the `$PWD`, `/build` and `/tmp` directories), such as `rpm --eval`, and thus can be executed "natively" within the Podman/Docker container without any kind of additional isolation to prevent them from interfering with each other.
+2. No misbehaving test can accidentally write to the host filesystem

-   To ensure no accidental writes occur, the container's filesystem is mounted as read-only.
+This is why the OCI backend wraps the test-suite script itself in a container.

-2. **Mutable** - These tests perform an action that alters the root filesystem, such as installing or removing packages.
-To ensure they always run against the original, pristine filesystem and to allow for parallel execution, each of these tests gets a writable, throwaway snapshot of the root filesystem and runs in a nested, lightweight container on top of that.
-This container is built using a combination of Bubblewrap and OverlayFS so that the overhead of a full-blown OCI container is avoided, making the whole test-suite comprising of several hundreds of tests run significantly faster.
+### Layout

 The test-suite is written in
 [GNU Autotest](https://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.71/html_node/Using-Autotest.html)